Self-Improvement-Project/self-improvement-project.github.io/src/articles/Self_Awareness_For_Working_Adults.md

 When we decide on a view, we feel obliged to stick by it as it is some form of representation of ourselves.
 What if it wasn’t?

 What if that perception just existed.
 Zero judgement nor association.
 It creates a form of mental freedom.
-A liberations of your current existence.
+A liberation of your current existence.
 And the courage to move forward as an individual.
 Progression of one’s self.

 So why am I telling you this today?
 Is it permission?
 Maybe.
 Is it opportunity?
 Most definitely.
 Or maybe it is a choice